 Who are we?

-Cordova Naz has been a Family of Kingdom Character since 1963, when we were planted in the neighborhoods that became Rosemont and Rancho Cordova.
+Cordova Naz has been a presence in Sacramento since 1963, when we were planted in the neighborhoods that became Rosemont and Rancho Cordova.
 We moved to our current location in 1965 and have consistently been a witness to Jesus Christ, even as the neighborhood has changed from farmland to concrete.

-We worship weekly with songs, prayer, the preaching of the Word and the celebration of the Lord’s Table.
-We strive to maintain a Wesleyan-Holiness focus on Kingdom-living and carry out the mission of the Church of the Nazarene to make Christ-like disciples in the nations.
+We strive to carry out the mission of the Church of the Nazarene to make Christ-like disciples in the nations.
 For us, that mission takes place on our little stretch of Bradshaw Road

 What are Nazarenes?